Who is Buddha? Origin, history and significance in Buddhism

 Buddhism offers a progressive method, not blind faith.

-This framework appeals to many people today because it is almost like a “psychological” approach: you observe, you understand, you practice, you transform.
+This framework appeals to many people today because it almost resembles a "psychological" approach: we observe, we understand, we practice, we transform.

 Discover the collection: Buddha Statues

-The “path” spoken of in Buddhism is often detailed in eight aspects.
-Without going into a technical list, the general idea is simple:
+The "path" that Buddhism speaks of is often detailed in eight aspects.
+Without getting into a technical list, the general idea is simple:

-develop a more just way of seeing, thinking, speaking and acting, while cultivating inner awareness (meditation, presence, discipline).
+develop a more righteous way of seeing, thinking, speaking, and acting, while cultivating inner attention (meditation, presence, discipline).

-It's not just for monks.
-Historically, Buddhism has always had forms adapted for laypeople: people living normal lives, but applying certain principles on a daily basis.
+This is not reserved for monks.
+Historically, Buddhism has always had forms adapted for laypeople: individuals living normal lives but applying certain principles daily.

 Why is the image of Buddha everywhere?

-Even in non-Buddhist countries, the figure of the Buddha has become very prominent.
-There are several reasons for this:
+Even in non-Buddhist countries, the figure of Buddha has become very present.
+There are several reasons:

 - A strong visual symbol: calm, stability, silence.